 |Above average prices for most driver profiles|

 |Not the best option for bargain hunters or those looking to maximise value|

 AXA SmartDrive Highlights

 By far, the main draw of AXA is the variety of customization options it offers its customers.
 There are 7 different car insurance plans, each targeting a different kind of driver with different priorities and needs, as well as 5 optional Value Packs that can be purchased alongside any of the plans to offer address more specific concerns.
 The cumulative effect is that AXA offers some of the most specialized plans in the market for customers who prioritise coverage and quality-of-life benefits over affordability.
-That being said, AXA does tend to be pricey on average, and seems to cater to safe drivers of luxury vehicles overall as it is one of the cheaper options for luxury cars like Mercedes or Audi.
+That being said, AXA does tend to be pricey on average, with premiums that are well above average for most driver profiles.
+It is especially pricey for luxury cars, as premiums for cars like the BMW 530i range between S$8,000-S$10,300.
 For the sake of simplicity, this review focused on the Essential, Peace, For Her and Flexi plans as they are the only ones you can purchase online.